top of page

 • False sense of healthier alternative

-• Empty calories & no nutrients value
+• Empty calories & no nutritional value

 • Acidic in nature and impacts dental health